htrgouvea/zarn/README.md

 Performing [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis), Zarn is able to identify possible vulnerabilities: for this purpose, each file is parsed using [AST analysis](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to recognize tokens that present risks and subsequently runs the [taint analysis](https://en.wikipedia.org/wiki/Taint_checking) process to confirm that it is a whether exploitable or not, analyzing the [data stream](https://en.wikipedia.org/wiki/Dataflow) to validate whether a malicious agent is able to target the method in question.

+Currently, Zarn do single file context analysis, which means that it is not able to identify vulnerabilities that are not directly related to the file being analyzed.
+But in the future, we plan to implement a [call graph](https://en.wikipedia.org/wiki/Call_graph) analysis to identify vulnerabilities that are not directly related to the file being analyzed.

 ---

 ### Download and install